- Home

 Causes of Chocolate Poisoning in Dogs

-The type and amount of chocolate ingested by your pet will determine the level of severity.
-The more concentrated the level of theobromine in the chocolate, the more toxic the dose.
+However, the type and amount of chocolate ingested by your pet will determine the severity of poisoning — the more concentrated the level of theobromine in the chocolate, the more toxic the dose.
+And it doesn't take much to ring alarm bells, with just 1 ounce of milk chocolate per pound of a dog's body weight classified as a potentially deadly dose.

-Though white chocolate and milk chocolate have lower levels of theobromine, the sugar and fat content can cause potentially life-threatening pancreatitis.
+Though white chocolate has lower levels of theobromine, its fat content still means it can cause potentially life-threatening pancreatitis.

-- 20mg theobromine per kg body weight - mild gastrointestinal symptoms
+- 20mg per kg of body weight could cause mild symptoms such as vomiting and diarrhea

 Diagnosis of Chocolate Poisoning in Dogs

-If you suspect your pet has eaten chocolate, treatment is initiated immediately without waiting for official diagnosis.
-Try to calculate how much the pet has eaten (how many candy bars, brownies, cake) and note the type and brand of chocolate (have the packaging available if possible).
-Be sure when scheduling a veterinarian appointment to tell her how much your pet weighs, describe when you think your pet ate the chocolate, how much, and of what type.
+If you suspect your pet has eaten chocolate, treatment is initiated immediately without waiting for an official diagnosis.
+Try to calculate how much your dog has eaten (how many candy bars or brownies, how much cake, etc.) and note the type and brand of chocolate (check the packaging if possible).

-If the pet has not eaten a toxic amount of chocolate, a veterinarian may ask you to induce vomiting at home and/or carefully monitor your pet for symptoms over the next 4-6 hours.
+If your dog has not eaten a toxic amount of chocolate, a veterinarian may ask you to induce vomiting at home and/or carefully monitor them for symptoms over the next 4-6 hours.

-If the pet has eaten a potentially toxic amount of chocolate in the last 1-2 hours, your vet will ask you to induce vomiting at home or bring the pet to the clinic to induce vomiting.
-The goal is to induce vomiting as quickly as possible.
-After 2 hours, the toxin has already entered the bloodstream and it may be too late for vomiting to aid in treating toxicity.
+If the pet has eaten a potentially toxic amount of chocolate in the last few hours, your vet will ask you to induce vomiting at home or bring them to the clinic to induce vomiting.
+After 2-4 hours, the toxin has already entered the bloodstream and it may be too late for vomiting to aid in treating toxicity, so the goal is to induce vomiting as quickly as possible.

-Blood analysis (complete blood cell count and chemistry) and urinalysis will aid in detection of disease or organ failure.
+Blood analysis (complete blood cell count and chemistry) and urinalysis will aid in the detection of disease or organ failure.
 Electrocardiography (EKG) can detect heart arrhythmias and abnormalities.
-Radiographs may aid in ruling out other causes for symptoms.

 Treatment of Chocolate Poisoning in Dogs